MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagroamingxmlstream-canonical-property.md

 api_type:
 - COM
 ms.assetid: ce55b50e-3dbf-4690-9102-c08f35ada82e
 description: "Contains an arbitrary XML stream.
-Other properties in the message may imply specific schemas to use in this property."
+Other properties in the message might imply specific schemas to use in this property."
 ---

 # PidTagRoamingXmlStream Canonical Property